ansys/pyansys-heart/doc/source/getting-started/prerequisites.rst

 -----------

 This framework was developed and tested under `Python 3.10 <Python310_>`_, `Python 3.11 <Python311_>`_, and `Python 3.12 <Python312_>`_.
-Before starting the installation, run the ``python --version`` command and check that it is one of the supported versions.
+Before starting the installation, run the ``python --version`` command and check that you are using one of the supported versions.

 Software
 --------